getjoystick/joystick-python/README.md

 get_contents_response = await client.get_contents({'cid1'}  , serialized=True)
 ```

-This option can be set for every API call from the client by setting `serialized` as `true` via
-constructor, or via propert setter.
+This option can be set for every API call from the client by setting `serialized` as `true` via the constructor, or via property setter.

 ```python
 client = AsyncClient(